 – 30 minutes of exercise a day

-- Detailed weekly plan for school (homework assignments, but also staying on top of updates on teacher websites, scheduling meetings during teachers’ office hours, etc.)
+– A detailed, weekly plan for school (like a list of homework assignments and due dates, but also this includes staying on top of teacher website updates, scheduling meetings during teachers’ office hours, etc.)

 *If you have questions about specific medications and doses, reach out to us and we’ll connect you with local psychiatrists who can provide you with more technical, educated answers.